addl/flask_blog/entries/python/working_with_csv.md

 # Using CSV module

 ## DELIMITER:
-Default is ',', but you can specify by the option:
+Default is ',' although you could se another character, for example:
 ```python
 csvreader = csv.reader(file, delimiter=':')
 ```